-- A. Medical and reproductive history - Routine medical and reproductive histories should be obtained according to the standards that are applied to women anticipating pregnancy.
-Reproductive abnormalities detected from history or physical examination may require more detailed evaluation and treatment before donor oocytes are used. - B. A complete general physical examination should be performed, including a pelvic examination. - C. Assessment of the uterine cavity Hysterosalpingography (HSG), saline infusion ultrasound, or another suitable procedure should be performed to detect any significant uterine abnormality. - D. Standard preconception testing and counseling There are no federal guidelines for testing oocyte recipients.
+- A. Medical and reproductive history Routine medical and reproductive histories should be obtained according to the standards that are applied to women anticipating pregnancy.
+Reproductive abnormalities detected from history or physical examination may require more detailed evaluation and treatment before donor oocytes are used. - B. A complete general physical examination should be performed, including a pelvic examination. - C. Assessment of the uterine cavity Hysterosalpingography (HSG), saline infusion ultrasonography, or another suitable procedure should be performed to detect any significant uterine abnormality. - D. Standard preconception testing and counseling There are no federal requirements for testing oocyte recipients.
 The recommended tests include: - 1.
 Blood type, Rh factor, and antibody screen. - 2.
 Rubella and varicella titers.
-Recipients should be offered immunization if nonimmune. - 3.
-HIV-1 and -2 testing to address potential medical/ legal complications that could arise if the recipient seroconverts during or after treatment.
+Recipients should be offered immunization if not immune. - 3.
+HIV-1 and HIV-2 testing to address potential medical/legal complications that could arise if the recipient seroconverts during or after treatment.
 In addition, if the female recipient is found to be HIV infected before treatment, she should be referred to an appropriate infectious disease unit for counseling on issues concerning HIV disease, including reproductive issues such as safe sex practices for preventing HIV transmission to uninfected partners and treatment options to reduce the probability of transmission to her child; counseling should be documented in the medical record.
-A positive HIV-1 or -2 test of the female recipient should not be used as an exclusionary criterion for treatment, provided that the couple makes an informed decision after counseling and agrees to comply with recommended clinical management for the positive HIV state. - 4.
-Serologic test for syphilis.
+A positive HIV-1 or HIV-2 test of the female recipient should not be used as an exclusionary criterion for treatment, provided that the couple makes an informed decision after counseling and agrees to comply with recommended clinical management for the positive HIV state.

+- 4. Serologic test for syphilis.

-- 5. Hepatitis B surface antigen. - 6.
-Hepatitis B core antibody (IgG and IgM). - 7.
-Hepatitis C antibody. - 8.
-Cervical cultures or urinary testing for Neisseria gonorhea and Chlamydia trachomatis.
+- 5. Hepatitis B surface antigen.

+- $6. \ Hepatitis \ B \ core \ antibody \ (IgG \ and \ IgM).$

+- 7. Hepatitis C antibody.

+- 8. Cervical cultures or nucleic acid-based test on urine or a swab obtained from the cervix, urethral meatus, or vagina for Neisseria gonorrhoeae and Chlamydia trachomatis.